Kafū, aged forty-one.

 December 26th.

-Matsuenshi came to visit accompanied by his wife.
+Matsu Enjō came visiting accompanied by his wife.

-This night was even warmer than the previous day.
+This night proved warmer still compared to the previous day.

 December 27th.